Marian Shrines in France, Spain, Fatima & Rome

 Book With Confidence

 *The Book with Confidence Travel Plan allows for any new booking made with Holy Land Travel Center to be changed to a different destination or to another available departure date.
-Notice of change in travel plans must be given 90 days before departure (120 days for bookings with cruise); standard cancellation penalties will apply for full cancellation without rebooking or changes made within 90 days to departure.
+Notice of change in travel plans must be given 120 days before departure; standard cancellation penalties will apply for full cancellation without rebooking or changes made within 120 days to departure.
 Applicable price and eligible promotions for the new tour will apply; if new trip is less expensive, a future travel credit will be issued for the difference in price.
 Cannot be applied to Passion Play Pilgrimages.
 No cash value.
 Credit is fully transferable.
 Offer reliant on space availability.
 Effective 10.7.2020.
 May be withdrawn at any time.
 Additional restrictions may apply; see Travel Terms & Conditions for details.

 Arrive in Rome